ricardorqr/jenkins-github-eks-helm/README.md

-# Using Jenkins and Helm to deploy Spring Boot Applications into EKS
+# Using Jenkins and Helm Chart to deploy Spring Boot Applications into EKS

 ### AWS Infrastructure